Iron deficiency: Signs and symptoms

 Symptoms of iron deficiency can occur even before the condition has progressed to iron deficiency anemia.

-Symptoms of iron deficiency are not unique to iron deficiency (i.e. not pathognomonic).
-Iron is needed for many enzymes to function normally, so a wide range of symptoms may eventually emerge, either as the secondary result of the anemia or as other primary results of iron deficiency.
+Symptoms of iron deficiency are not unique to iron deficiency (i.e., not pathognomonic).
+Iron is needed for many enzymes to function normally, so a wide range of symptoms may eventually emerge, either as a secondary result of anemia or as other primary results of iron deficiency.
 Common symptoms of iron deficiency include: